Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

     }
     ```

-3. When it is no longer needed, call Dispose() to release the resource of NLP:
+3. When NLP object is no longer needed, call Dispose() to release the resource of NLP:

     ```
     protected override void OnTerminate()